 The Greek wine and spirits company headquartered in Kantza near Athens in the region Attica was founded in 1869 by Andreas Cambas (born 1851).
-Soon the name Cambas became synonymous with quality brandies and later wines.
+The name Cambas soon became synonymous with quality brandies and later also wines.
 The first customer was the military hospital in Athens.
-This led to the idea of the company's original trademark, the Red Cross.
-This was maintained until 1919, when the symbol was registered as an international logo of the Red Cross, and then changed to today's shamrock.
-The winery has been owned by a member of the family since 1991 Boutari
+This gave rise to the idea of the company's original trademark, the red cross.
+This was maintained until 1919, when the symbol was registered as the international logo of the Red Cross, and then changed to today's clover leaf.
+The winery has been owned by a family member since 1991 Boutari

-, Among others, the varieties Agiorgitiko, Cabernet Sauvignon, Chardonnay, Moschophilero, Roditis and Savatiano are grown.
+, The varieties Agiorgitiko, Cabernet Sauvignon, Chardonnay, Moschophilero, Roditis and Savatiano are cultivated.
 There are wineries in Mantinia

-(Peloponnese) and Kantza (Attica) where a wide range of wines, as well as sparkling wine, spirits, Retsina is produced.
+(Peloponnese) and Kantza (Attica) where a wide range of wines, as well as sparkling wine, brandy, Retsina is produced.
 Well-known wines are Korinthia (Agiorgitiko, Cabernet Sauvignon) from the Peloponnese, OPAP Mantinia (Moschophilero) and Cabernet Sauvignon from Attica.